State University of Malang

 The State University of Malang (Universitas Negeri Malang, abbreviated as UM), formerly the Institute of Teacher Education and Educational Sciences of Malang (Institut Keguruan dan Ilmu Pendidikan Malang, abbreviated as IKIP Malang), is one of the state universities in Indonesia.
 Located in Malang and Blitar, East Java, UM was established in October 18, 1954 as PTPG Malang, as School of Education of Airlangga University, making it one of the oldest teaching institutes in Indonesia.
 UM was separated from Airlangga University on 20 May 1964 to become IKIP Malang.
 In 1999, IKIP Malang formally changed its status from an institute to a state university.

 In 2010, UM ranked 6th as the best university in Indonesia by Webometrics, but sank to 16th in 2015.
 However, also in 2015, UM was accredited as an A-class university by the National Accreditation Board of Higher Education (BAN-PT) with a score of 372 points, just below UGM (378) and IPB (375).

 Faculties

-The State University of Malang has eight faculties and one post-graduate program.
+The State University of Malang has Ten faculties and one post-graduate program.